Noninertial and spin effects on the 2D Dirac oscillator in the magnetic cosmic string background: Relativistic quantum dynamics of the 2D Dirac oscillator in the rotating magnetic cosmic string background

-It should be noted that our Dirac spinor simultaneously incorporates the positive and negative values of the quantum number $m_l$, which does not happen, for instance, in Ref. \cite{Villalba}.
-This is due to the fact of we omitted the term $\frac{1}{\sqrt{\rho}}$ in (\ref{spinor}), however, this only simplifies the problem in question.
-From the point of view practical, a of the advantages of be have a spinor with this characteristic is the possibility of calculating the physical observables more faster and direct than if we had two spinors, a for each value of $m_l$.
-In particular, taking the limits $\omega=\omega_c=\Phi\to 0$ and $\eta\to 1$, we get the spinor of the free particle in a rotating frame under the influence of spin effects.
-In this case, we see that the spinor still is normalizable, since it satisfies the following boundary conditions: $\Psi(\tau\to 0)=\Psi(\tau\to\infty)=0$.
+It should be noted that our Dirac spinor simultaneously incorporates the positive and negative values of the quantum number $m_l$ (or $m_j$), which does not happen, for instance, in Ref. \cite{Villalba}.
+However, the temporal and angular parts of the spinor \eqref{spinor3} are equal to the spinor of Ref. \cite{Villalba}, as expected.
+From the practical point of view, an of the advantages of we have a spinor with the setting \eqref{spinor3} is the possibility of calculating the physical observables more faster and direct than if we had two spinors, one for each value of $m_l$.
+Also, taking the limits $\omega=\omega_c=\Phi\to 0$ and $\eta\to 1$, we get the spinor in a rotating frame under the influence of spin effects (the spinor still is normalizable).